intercom/intercom-ios/README.md

 # Intercom iOS SDK [Beta]

 This is a **beta** release of the Intercom iOS SDK.
 As such it is subject to modification without notice.
-The Intercom iOS SDK currently supports **iOS 5.0 and greater**.
-Support for landscape orientation in iPhone and iPod touch apps will follow shortly.
+The Intercom iOS SDK **currently** supports **iOS 5.0 and greater** although this will be changing in June 2014 to iOS 7 and above.

 ##Installation